1

 Job Title: Customer Care Specialist

-Locations: or Stevens Point, WI
+Locations: Stevens Point, WI

-The Customer Care Specialist will handle basic customer calls related to the upcoming system conversion and the customer transition associated with the Bank merger.
+The Customer Care Specialist will handle basic customer calls related to the upcoming system conversion and the customer transition associated with the American National Bank merger.
 They will be responsible for initial diagnosis of issues and escalating to more senior representatives when needed.

 1-2 years of experience in call handling